toralf/torutils/README.md

 Graphs¹ of rx/tx packets, traffic and socket counts from [5th](./doc/network-metric-Nov-5th.svg), [6th](./doc/network-metric-Nov-6th.svg) and [7th](./doc/network-metric-Nov-7th.svg) of Nov show the results for few DDoS attacks over 3 days for 2 relays.
-A more heavier attack was observed at [12th](./doc/network-metric-Nov-12th.svg) of Nov.
+A heavy attack was observed at [12th](./doc/network-metric-Nov-12th.svg) of Nov.
 A periodic drop down of the socket count metric, vanishing over time, appeared at [5th](./doc/network-metric-Dec-05th.svg) of Dec.
 Current attacks e.g. at the [7th](./doc/network-metric-Mar-7th.svg) of March are still handled well.